Joe’s Weather Blog: Monsoonal flow with another cold front (THU-6/23)

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-There is another disturbance out there towards the west of the Metro this morning.
+There is another disturbance out there toward the west of the Metro Thursday morning.

 You can see all the rain this morning well towards the west of the region.